Mesothelioma.com - Helping Mesothelioma Patients Since 1996 call

 • Stage 4: Cancer has spread to nearby and distant organs, tissues and lymph nodes.

-What Are the Symptoms of Stage 2 Mesothelioma?
+What Are the Symptoms of Stage 2 Mesothelioma Cancer?

 Stage 2 mesothelioma symptoms often start mild.
-As the disease progresses, these symptoms may worsen or become more prominent.
+As the disease progresses, mesothelioma symptoms may worsen or become more prominent.
 Symptoms vary depending on where in the body the cancer has formed.

 Because of the mild and varied nature of symptoms, early-stage mesothelioma may be misdiagnosed as more common conditions.
 For example, pleural mesothelioma may be misdiagnosed as other lung conditions, such as lung cancer.